devs2prod/js-series/Day-1/README.md

 -  async in `<script>` tag: it is useful when the scripts in the page run independently from each other and depend on no other script on the page.

 <img src="readm.png" width="50%"/>

+---
+# Js Comment
+    Code after double slashes // (single line comment) or between /* and */ (multi line comment) is treated as a comment. can’t nest the block comments.